 - 2 teaspoons minced fresh thyme

-Pat chicken dry and trim of any excess fat.
+- Pat chicken dry and trim off any excess fat.
 Sprinkle with 2 teaspoons salt and 1/4 teaspoon of pepper including tossing some in the internal cavity.
 Put a quartered lemon in the cavity, if desired.
 Truss the turkey if desired.

-Preheat oven to 475 degrees.
-Check the vegetables after 30 minutes and remove to serving dish when tender.
+- Preheat oven to 475 degrees.
+Check the vegetables after 30 minutes and remove them to a serving dish when tender.
 Continue roasting chicken.